Les Rois thaumaturges: Summary

 Chapter III is about the sacerdotal quality of kings and the opposition between kings and the Church: the latter attempted to deny or minimize the significance of the coronation ceremony, while the other camp insisted that anointing made kings more than laymen.
 During the 13th century, the number of sacraments was reduced to seven, and royal anointing was excluded.
 Kings, however persisted in their desire to match the heads of the Church, and the monarchical ritual was modelled on the consecration of bishops, including the use of chrism in the anointing during the coronation of French and British monarchs.
 When the Church saw that it would be impossible to deny that the king was sacred, it imagined giving him the rank of deacon, or sub-deacon.

 Another quasi-sacerdotal privilege enjoyed for a long time by English and French kings was that of communion under both kinds.
 They also retained certain monastic dignities (droit de régale or Jura regalia).
-All this could be put forward as "proof of their ecclesiastical ecclesiastical character and, consequently, their right to dominate the clergy in their states" (214).
+All this could be put forward as "proof of their ecclesiastical character and, consequently, their right to dominate the clergy in their states" (214).

 Anointing is a concept that can be perceived in two distinct lights: either as a divine seal, or as a bestowed characteristic administered by the hand of a priest.
 Frederick Barbarossa propagated the belief that during his coronation, the basilica was sealed off from all members of the clergy.
 This narrative implied that the anointing he received was purely of divine origin: a symbol that kingship transcends mere human convention, deriving its legitimacy solely from either hereditary succession or election (1270s).
 This notion underscored the idea that one assumes kingship immediately upon the demise of their predecessor, even if the importance of the coronation ceremony remained deeply ingrained in popular perception.
 Moreover, regarding the perceived power of healing, Golein asserted that it was a privilege reserved exclusively for those of sacred lineage once they had undergone the sacred anointing ritual.

 Bloch proceeds to delve into various legends, notably focusing on the narrative surrounding the Holy Ampulla (which belonged to the archbishops of Reims, endowing them with the authority to make sovereigns).
 Subsequently, he explores the miraculous tale of the fleurs-de-lis and the oriflamme, both also believed to have descended from the heavens, like the power of healing, and all augmenting the aura of prestige surrounding the monarchy.